CrazedCoding/ScienceOrDie.com-1/README.md

 Install dependencies with `npm install`

-Optionally run `npm run configure` to configure your server SSL and hostname.
+Optionally run `npm run configure` to configure your server SSL key and certificate paths.

 Run the server with `npm start`